Apr 18, 2019

 If your podcast includes interviews and is conversational, you'll want to be very selective with where you place music and sound effects.
 Music can be distracting under these circumstances — especially any kind of music with lyrics.

 For solo shows where you're casually talking with your audience, a very subtle and low instrumental piece may work well, however.

 Podcasts that involve you telling a story can be a great opportunity to use music and sound effects to enhance the mood.
 The trick is to match the mood of the story with royalty free podcast music and to only do so with intention.

-Podcasters looking online for 'Podsafe' music will come across a few different types, including Royalty Free, Creative Commons, Fair Use, Public Domain, etc.
+Podcasters looking online for "podsafe" music will come across a few different types, including royalty free, Creative Commons, fair use, public domain, etc.

-We're going to touch on Creative Commons and Fair Use below in more detail, but first we want to explain why royalty free music for podcasts is the best route.
+We're going to touch on Creative Commons and fair use below in more detail, but first we want to explain why royalty free music for podcasts is the best route.

-Royalty Free Music is a type of music licensing agreement between you and whoever owns the rights to the track you want to buy.
+Royalty free music is a type of music licensing agreement between you and whoever owns the rights to the track you want to buy.
 You essentially purchase the rights to play the music in your podcast, without having to pay royalties.
-Generally, you're only going to pay for the music track once and you'll be able to use the track however and as often you'd like to.
+(Learn more about this type of licensing process here.)

-In our case, Soundstripe provides royalty free music for podcasts for one month or yearly pricing to customers.
+In our case, Soundstripe provides royalty free music for podcasts for monthly or yearly pricing to customers.
 This means when you sign up and subscribe to our service, you'll be legally able to use any and all of our tracks without copyright issues.